Same-sex adult adoption: In the United States

-In the 1980s, the right to adopt in the USA existed only when provided by the statute and has never been recognised as a natural right at common law.
+In the 1980s, the right to adopt in the US existed only when provided by the statute and has never been recognised as a natural right at common law.
 In 1851, Massachusetts became the first state to enact an adoption statute, only with the requirement of supervision and approval from the judicial system.
 This 1851 act allowed adoption of "children" without defining that term, but it was intended that only minors could be adopted.
 This was clarified when the law was amended within two decades to allow the adoption of an adult with their consent.
 In 1853, Vermont became the first state to authorise adult adoption.
 In 1952, only thirty four jurisdictions allowed adult adoption, and increased to thirty seven by 1958.

 During the late 1960s and early 1970s, those states that approved adult adoption simplified procedures for their accomplishments, such as (1) "elimination of provisions for investigation of the home"; (2) "elimination of the requirement that the adoptee must have lived in the home of the adopter for a specified length of time; (3) "changing of the provisions for confidentiality".

 State adoption legislation became more prevalent and started to appear more frequently after the 1860s, but it became more accepted and practised during the twentieth century.
 By 1984, all American authorities allowed the adoption of minors, and most authorised adult adoption In 2004, Massachusetts became the first US state to legalise same-sex marriage.

 Adult adoption was relatively rare in the 19th century, but by the middle of the 20th century, most states allowed it, with one of the earliest cases being Collamore v.
 Learned in 1898.
 Although, same-sex adult adoption could be seen as a restriction when adopting an adult.